zachalbert/ldthw/_typography/001-typography-overview.md

 Working with text is also very difficult, as typographic skill can feel like an arcane art.
 You will learn some rules of thumb in these lessons which will help you avoid common mistakes, but they won't make you a master.
 Like everything in design, it will take focused observation, practice, and experimentation to really get a handle on working with typography.

+Since typography can be so challenging, my advice is to lean into it and just become a typography nerd if you aren't already.
+Learn to love the nuances of typography and devote yourself to mastering them.

 ### Important Concepts

 Before we begin, there are a few important concepts to learn.